 - Simple: The language in NCERT Books are highly simplified for your better understanding.

-- Extensive Research: NCERT books are written & published after a great amount of research has been done by reputed people in the field.
+- Reputed people in the field have done extensive Research: NCERT books are written & published after a great amount of research.

 - Authentic: NCERT books are an authentic source of information as the information published is provided by government agencies & institutions.